 Disability

-In addition to the physical disabilities, I have been diagnosed with Pseudobulbar Affect (PBA), a neurologic disorder which is associated with becoming emotional easily and with exaggerated emotional responses.
+In addition to the physical disabilities, a consequence of my brain injury that afflicts me is Pseudobulbar Affect (Cleveland Clinic, Mayo Clinic), a neurologic disorder that is associated with becoming emotional easily and with exaggerated emotional responses.
+Basically I openly cry, laugh, and get frustrated very easily.
 As I like to tell my students, I do not tell jokes in class because I start laughing before I get to the punchline.
-I also cry and get frustrated unusually easily.

 Andover Newton Seminary at Yale Divinity School